Worship of folk saint linked to fatal hotel shooting in Baton Rouge

 The belief system started in Mexico and became most popular in the late 80s and early 90s, particularly among people who belong to poor communities.
 The faith includes priests, shrines, temples, and rituals such as the offering of food, alcohol, and certain drugs.
 The FBI has described these practices as, "unsanctioned saint worship mixed with varying elements of folk Catholicism."

-In an interview with WBRZ, religion professor Andrew Chestnut said most devotees pray to Santa Muerte for health, wealth and love.
+Chestnut said most devotees pray to Santa Muerte for health, wealth, and love.
 However, because she is not a Christian saint, Chestnut says requests to her could be darker in nature.

 "But again, because she is not a Catholic saint and because she is kind of amoral that means she does have a pretty good following among organized crime," Chestnut said.
 "Particularly in Mexico.
 More specifically some of the drug cartels."